 Buses are replaced at the end of their useful life in accordance with Fairfax Connector's fleet replacement plan.
 The Fairfax Connector has a comprehensive preventive maintenance and component replacement program which ensures a high level of vehicle reliability.
 The oldest vehicles in the Fairfax Connector fleet date to 2007, while the average age of the fleet is 9.4 years.
-All vehicles in the Fairfax Connector fleet are low-floor, which is consistent with Fairfax Connector Fleet Profile.
+All vehicles in the Fairfax Connector fleet are low-floor, which is consistent with Fairfax Connector's policy is to purchase only low-floor vehicles.
+Table 27 is the Fairfax Connector Fleet Profile.